Thursday, November 23, 2017

 Ed worked as a one-man hotel crew for the next two years, living in the adjoining innkeeper house.
 While living in Mendocino, Ed often visited the MacCallum House bar.
 Two of the people he met there changed all our lives.
 The first was the bartender Louise, a recent transplant from Boulder, whom he'd eventually marry - and divorce 14 months later.
 The second was a regular at the bar, a retired Navy officer named Donald Carpenter.

 Ed's wedding to Louise was in July of 1979.
-I went up to Mendocino in late June that year, and spent a couple of weeks working at the with Ed.
+I went up to Mendocino in late June that year, and spent a couple of weeks working at the Lodge with Ed.
 I got to know Louise, and the village of Mendocino.
 At the wedding, my mother Lee was introduced to Don Carpenter, who was recently widowed.
 They hit it off, and started a correspondence.
 Six months later, they got married, on an impossibly hot late-December day in Los Angeles.

 Don's extended family was from Burlington, Vermont.
 They were represented at the wedding by his brother's son, Rink, who worked as an Alaskan fisherman and had a beard down to his belt buckle.
 He couldn't get over how hot it was in LA in December.